 Sometimes, it may be that the tunnel location you’ve chosen in the app has received a sudden influx in traffic.
 We automatically add new servers in most locations in response to high demand, and TunnelBear should connect you to the best performing server based on the country you’ve chosen, though it sometimes takes a few minutes for our network to catch up to the sudden increase in traffic.
 While we adjust, try switching to another tunnel to see if your speeds improve.

 If available, try our Auto Tunnel feature.
-Auto Tunnel will connect you to the fastest tunnel available, based off of all servers across the TunnelBear network.
+Auto Tunnel (or 'Fastest' on iOS) will connect you to the fastest tunnel available, based off of all servers across the TunnelBear network.

 Enable TCP Override (Windows, Mac)